What is the endgame for COVID? Omicron clouds forecasts - NewsBreak

 The ultra-contagious omicron mutant is pushing cases to all-time highs and causing chaos as an exhausted world struggles, again, to stem the spread.
 But this time, we’re not starting from scratch.

 Vaccines offer strong protection from serious illness, even if they don’t always prevent a mild infection.
 Omicron doesn’t appear to be as deadly as some earlier variants.
-And those who survive it will have some refreshed protection against other forms of the virus that still are circulating — and maybe the next mutant to emerge, too.Montgomery County Executive tests positive for COVID-19
+And those who survive it will have some refreshed protection against other forms of the virus that still are circulating — and maybe the next mutant to emerge, too.Schools adapt for return from break as COVID-19 cases surge

 The newest variant is a warning about what will continue to happen “unless we really get serious about the endgame,” said Dr. Albert Ko, an infectious disease specialist at the Yale School of Public Health.